matteogiorgi/.minidot/README.md

 sudo apt-get install -qq -y snapd
 ```

-Then log out and back in again (to ensure snap’s paths are updated correctly) and install the `core` snap in order to get the latest `snapd`:
+Then log out and back in again (to ensure snap’s paths are updated correctly), install the `core` snap in order to get the latest `snapd` with the following command and *Bob's your uncle*.

 ```bash
 sudo snap install core